 The Singapore courts have not had the opportunity to consider, in any reported decision thus far, the presumption applied by the English Court of Appeal in Marubeni Hong Kong and South China Ltd v.
 Mongolian Government (Marubeni) that in construing a guarantee given outside the context of a banking instrument or by a non-financial institution, the absence of language appropriate to a performance bond or something having similar legal effect creates a strong presumption against the parties' intention to create a performance bond or on-demand guarantee (the Marubeni presumption).
-While the Singapore High Court in China Taiping Insurance (Singapore) Pte Ltd (formerly known as China Insurance Co (Singapore) Pte Ltd) v.
-Teoh Cheng Leong (China Taiping) briefly referred to Marubeni as support for the general principles on the construction of guarantees and on-demand guarantees or performance bonds, on the facts of that case, the Singapore court did not have to consider application of the Marubeni presumption.
-It therefore remains to be seen whether the Marubeni presumption will gain judicial support locally, bearing in mind that the English court's decision is persuasive authority in the Singapore courts.
+Although the Singapore High Court in China Taiping Insurance (Singapore) Pte Ltd (formerly known as China Insurance e.g., Pacific Marine & Shipbuilding Pte Ltd v.
+Xin Ming Hua Pte Ltd [2014] SGHC 102, in which the issue in dispute was whether the propulsion units contracted for were defective.